Work the Land

 2. Hava & Adam Working Internship Certificate

-This Onward Israel program is operated through a partnership between Onward Israel and the Hava & Adam Ecological Educational Farm.
+This Onward Israel program is operated through a partnership between Onward Israel and the Hava and Adam Ecological Educational Farm.

-Applications will close on April 30th , 2018 or earlier if the program fills.
+Applications will close on June 1, 2019 or earlier if the program fills.
+Admission is rolling.

-All participants are responsible for cost of and arranging their own flights
+The program includes full accommodations, 3 meals a day, studies and medical insurance.
+All participants are responsible for cost of and arranging their own flights.

-This program is open to people from 19 up to 27 years old .
-The program is designed to take interns through a practical working experience of ecological/sustainable living. who have NOT spent 3 or more months in Israel as part of an educational or peer-program (this includes semester abroad, gap year or any other MASA or Onward Israel program)
+This program is open to people from 19 – 27 years old.
+The program is designed to take interns through a practical working experience of ecological/sustainable living.
+Eligible participants have NOT spent 3 or more months in Israel as part of an educational or peer-program (this includes semester abroad, gap year or any other MASA or Onward Israel program).

 Fluent in English